Natural Chef Training Program - 450 hours

 Spring and fall classes meet three days per week, totaling 15 class hours each week with a few exceptions where classroom instruction could total up to 18 hours in the week.
 Students should plan to spend half as much time on homework and individual study as they spend in class.

-Classes are offered in Berkeley and Santa Cruz, CA and Boulder, CO
+Classes are offered in Berkeley, CA and Boulder, CO

 Natural Chef Classroom Schedules